22Neves/devsite-docs/guides/order/online-payments/reserve-capture-cancel-amounts.en.md

 >
 > The time limit to capture the authorized payment is ----[mla, mlm, mlc]----7 days------------ ----[mlb]---- 5 days------------ from its creation.

-To capture the total amount of a reservation, you need to send a request to the endpoint [/v1/orders/{order_id}/capture](/developers/en/reference/order/online-payments/capture/post), where you should replace `{order_id}` with the ID of the order you want to capture in full.
-Visit our [API Reference](/developers/en/reference/order/online-payments/capture/post) for more information.
+To capture the total amount of a reservation, you need to send a request to the endpoint [/v1/orders/{order_id}/capture](/developers/en/reference/order/online-payments/capture/post), replacing `{order_id}` with the ID of the order you want to capture in full.

-## Cancellation of reservation
+## Cancel reservation

-Cancellation of a reserve occurs when, for some reason, the payment for a purchase is not approved and the reservation amount needs to return to the customer's card limit or when a buyer withdraws from the purchase.
+The cancellation of a reserve occurs when, for some reason, the payment for a purchase is not approved and the reserved amount needs to return to the customer's card limit, or when a buyer withdraws from the purchase.

-To cancel a reservation, you must send a request to the endpoint [/v1/orders/{order_id}/cancel](/developers/en/reference/order/online-payments/cancel-order/post).
+To cancel a reserde, you must send a request to the endpoint [/v1/orders/{order_id}/cancel](/developers/en/reference/order/online-payments/cancel-order/post).
 Be sure to replace `{order_id}` with the ID of the order you wish to cancel.
-Visit our [API Reference](/developers/en/reference/order/online-payments/capture/post) for more information.

-> NOTE
->
-> Note
->
-> For more information about refunds and cancellations of payments, see the section [Refunds and Cancellations](/developers/en/docs/order/online-payments/payment-management/cancellations-and-refunds).